National Navy of Uruguay: Modern era

-Just prior to World War One, President Williman devoted considerable effort and expense to modernizing the navy, viewing it as demanded for Uruguay's "sovereignty and honor."
-After false starts in 1817, 1863, and 1874, the Naval Academy (Escuela Naval) was eventually established in December 1907.
+Just prior to World War I, President Claudio Williman devoted considerable effort and expense to modernizing the navy, viewing it as demanded for Uruguay's "sovereignty and honor."
+After false starts in 1817, 1863, and 1874, the Uruguay Naval Academy (Escuela Naval) was eventually established in December 1907.
 New ships included the gunboat Dieciocho de Julio (constructed in the UK in 1889), the cruiser Montevideo (the ex-Italian cruiser Dogali), the transport Maldonado (constructed in Germany in 1886 and soon renamed Barón de Río Branco for its tasks for the Commission on the Limits of the Merín Lagoon), the steamer Vanguardia, and the courier Oriental.
 The torpedo gunboat Uruguay was constructed to order in Germany and commissioned August 1910.
 Also in 1910, the government acquired the Cibils-Jackson shipyard, renaming it the National Dock.
 These advances were then sabotaged by funding cutbacks throughout the 1920s that left the navy poorly maintained.

 In June 1916, the tug Instituto de Pesca Nº1 - manned by Navy servicemen - led the second failed attempt to rescue the men of Shackleton's expedition from Elephant Island.

 In 1925, the Fleet Aeronautics Service (Servicio de Aeronáutica de la Armada) was created under Captain Atilio Frigerio, the first Uruguayan pilot to obtain the brevet of Military Pilot (Aviano, Italy, 1912).
 The first planes, however, did not arrive until 1930.

 In 1934, the first Naval Act (Ley Orgánica de la Armada) created the Inspectorate of the Navy (Inspección General de Marina), freeing the Navy from direct subordination to the Army.
 The next year, three patrol boats ordered from Cantieri Navali Riuniti in Genoa arrived.
 The Paysandú, Salto, and Río Negro having served for about 30 years, were decommissioned, and then were brought back into service in the 1990s.